turingschool/mod-0-curriculum/session5/index.md

 * Moving forward:
   * Keep up the hard work
   * Keep asking questions in your cohort channels
-  * Ellen, Bob and I are still around if you need us
+  * Ellen, Mason and I are still around if you need us
   * Capstone is due in a couple weeks! (see your mod 0 calendar)

 * Learning to code is much more like exercise than epiphanies